Dynamic Topological Data Analysis of Functional Human Brain Networks: Introduction

 \section{Introduction}

-The human brain and its dynamical changes is an archetypal example of complex systems.
+The dynamical changes in brain function and activity are an archetypal example of complex systems.
 Within this system, brain functions depend on constant interplays between local information processing and efficient global integration of information \cite{sporns.2005, bullmore.2009, siemon.2014}.
-Analyzing such interactions in brain pathology is crucial to reveal the underpinnings of neurodegenerative diseases \cite{uhlhaas.2006, uhlhaas.2010, hu.2015}.
+To reveal the underpinnings of neurodegenerative diseases, it is critical to analyze such interactions in brain pathology \cite{uhlhaas.2006, uhlhaas.2010, hu.2015}.
 In brain network analysis, the neural interactions are encoded as a graph consisting of nodes and edges.
-Often, the whole brain is parcellated into several disjoint regions, which serve network nodes \cite{tzourio.2002, desikan.2006, hagmann.2007, fornito.2016, arslan.2018} whereas the correlations between different parcellations serve as edge weights.
-In most graph theory based analysis, features such as node degrees and clustering coefficients are acquired from adjacency matrices after thresholding edge weights \cite{sporns.2003, vanwijk.2010}.
-However, this leads the final statistical results and interpretations that rely on the choice of the threshold \cite{lee.2012.TMI, chung.2013.MICCAI}.
-Due to this limitation, there arises a need to develop a multiscale network model that can produce dependable outcomes regardless of the choice of threshold.
-Recently popular Topological data analysis (TDA) can fill this gap providing a topologically consistent solution across varying thresholds \cite{edelsbrunner.2000, zomorodian.2005, singh.2008, ghrist.2008, carlsson.2008, wasserman.2018}.
+Often, the whole brain is parcellated into several disjoint regions, which are represented as network nodes \cite{tzourio.2002, desikan.2006, hagmann.2007, fornito.2016, arslan.2018} whereas the correlations between different parcellations (nodes) are represented as edge weights.
+In most analysis based on graph theory, features such as node degrees and clustering coefficients are acquired from adjacency matrices after thresholding edge weights \cite{sporns.2003, vanwijk.2010}.
+However, this leads to final statistical results and interpretations that rely on the choice of the threshold \cite{lee.2012.TMI, chung.2013.MICCAI} - which is subjective.
+Given this limitation, developing a multiscale network model that yields reliable outcomes independent of threshold choice is essential.
+Topological data analysis (TDA) can fill this gap by providing a topologically consistent solution across varying thresholds \cite{edelsbrunner.2000, zomorodian.2005, singh.2008, ghrist.2008, carlsson.2008, wasserman.2018}.
 Within TDA, persistent homology based approaches have become increasingly popular as a tool for analyzing different brain imaging data because they can capture the persistences \cite{oballe2021bayesian, song.2020.ISBI} of different topological features that are robust under different scales \cite{bubenik.2007, ghrist.2008, lee.2012.TMI, chung.2019.NN}.
-The persistences are usually summarized and expressed using barcodes \cite{song.2020.arXiv}.
-Although such approaches have been applied to increasingly diverse biomedical problems, they are mostly limited to investigating the static summary of dynamically changing data such as functional magnetic resonance images (fMRI) and electroencephalography \cite{chung.2019.ISBI, bassett.2017, wang.2018.annals}.
-However, a few recent studies applied TDA to capture dynamic patterns of data including the applications to financial data \cite{gidea.2018} and gene expression data \cite{perea.2015, song.2020.ISBI}.
+The persistences are usually summarized and expressed using barcodes and persistence diagrams \cite{song.2023}.
+Although such approaches have been applied to increasingly diverse biomedical problems, they are mostly limited to investigating the {\it static} summary of {\it dynamically changing} data such as functional magnetic resonance images (fMRI) and electroencephalography (EEG) \cite{chung.2019.ISBI, bassett.2017, wang.2018.annals}.
+A recent development involves the application of TDA to analyze dynamic patterns in various datasets, including financial data \cite{gidea.2018} and gene expression data \cite{perea.2015, song.2020.ISBI}.